Bringing together graduate students, postdoctoral researchers, and junior faculty for 2 weeks of intensive study and interdisciplinary research

 SICSS has been held in locations around the world in order to increase access to the field of computational social science.Find a Location

 We provide an open-source, modular curriculum for state of the art training that can be used online or in the classroom.Find Resources

 Whether you're at a university, company, NGO, or governmental organization, you can apply to host a SICSS location.Learn More

 The purpose of the Summer Institutes is to bring together graduate students, postdoctoral researchers, and beginning faculty interested in computational social science.
 The Summer Institutes are for both social scientists (broadly conceived) and data scientists (broadly conceived).
-Since 2017, our Institutes have provided more than 700 young scholars with cutting-edge training in the field and the opportunity to develop new research collaborations that break down disciplinary barriers.
+Since 2017, our Institutes have provided more than 1,200 young scholars with cutting-edge training in the field and the opportunity to develop more than 120 research collaborations that break down disciplinary barriers.
 There is no tuition required to attend the Summer Institutes, and some locations cover the cost of travel, accommodation, and meals.

 The instructional program includes lectures, group problem sets, and participant-led research projects, and outside speakers who conduct computational social science research in a variety of settings, such as academia, industry, and government.